alexander-scott/2D-Game-Engine/README.md

 few systems implemented, mainly to demonstrate their usage.
 To register a new system, make sure it inherits ISystem and also make sure it is initalised in the SystemManager class.

-Systems can communicate with other systems by sending messages through the SystemMessageDispatcher, a singleton instance that has a job of delivering messages to the correct recipiants.
-To do this, systems must subscribe to a certain message type (an enum) with the SystemMessageDispatcher.
-Once doing this the SystemMessageDispatcher will deliver the messages to the system by calling the RecieveMessage() method in ISystem (which needs to be overriden).
+Systems can communicate with other systems by sending messages through the SMDSingleton, a singleton instance that has a job of delivering messages to the correct recipiants.
+To do this, systems must subscribe to a certain message type (an enum) with the SMDSingleton.
+Once doing this the SMDSingleton will deliver the messages to the system by calling the RecieveMessage() method in ISystem (which needs to be overriden).
 From here, the recieved message can be statically cast to any other message type and data can be extracted from it.